Representing Molecules with Algebraic Data Types: Beyond SMILES and SELFIES: Introduction

+with \(B_{\{x,y\}}\) those bonding systems for which \(\{x,y\}\in F_b\) \citep{dietz1995yet}.
+(Electrostatic interactions (e.g., ionic or hydrogen-bond contacts) can be modeled, if desired, as bonding systems with s = 0 to record neighborhood relationships without assigning shared-electron counts.)

+Figure \ref{kekule} contrasts a Kekul\'e depiction with a delocalised depiction of benzene.
+In Dietz’s formulation, the $\pi$ electrons of the benzene ring are represented as a single bonding system (one electron pool) spanning the six C–C ring edges, separate from the $\sigma$ framework.

-The delocalised pi electrons of the benzene ring are described in a single bonding system, as the final element of the set, and separately from all other covalent bonds in the structure. \end{example}
+The delocalised $\pi$ electrons of the benzene ring are described in a single bonding system, as the final element of the set, and separately from all other covalent bonds in the structure.